 Here’s a brief post about getting set up, what to expect, and forming a brief trading plan for this year’s Australian Open.

 Starting from the top, information is paramount.
 We want to have as much on offer as possible at all times.

 Within tennis, this is one of the biggest problems.
 For me, and the way that I apply myself to the tennis markets, there is not always a trading opportunity.
 However, when an opportunity arises, it’s quite possible to use increased stakes.
-Unlike the horse racing, you’re trading far less, however when you are, you’re usually trading larger bets.
+Unlike horse racing, you’re trading far less, however, when you are, you’re usually trading larger bets.

 Because of this, I like to have a software setup so I can monitor many different matches at the same time.
 You just can’t pick and choose when these opportunities are going to arise.

 Having plenty to choose from means you can take action quickly if you see a break of serve elsewhere.
 Typically I’ll have one main trading screen, and then a whole host of other matches listed on the other.
 Usually in grid format to optimise space.

 See the image below for a brief overview of how I have my main screen set up: